Novo Nordisk is organised under Danish law as a public limited liability company.

 In March 2017, the Annual General Meeting of the company approved a reduction of the company's B share capital from DKK 402,512,800 to DKK 392,512,800 by cancellation of 50,000,000 B shares of DKK 0.20 each from the company's own holdings of B shares at a nominal value of DKK 10,000,000, equal to 1.96% of the total share capital.
 The reduction of the company's B share capital was implemented on 21 April 2017.

-All A shares are held by Novo A/S, a Danish public limited liability company fully owned by the Danish self-governing foundation, the Novo Nordisk Foundation.
+All A shares are held by Novo Holdings A/S, a Danish private limited liability company fully owned by the Danish self-governing foundation, the Novo Nordisk Foundation.
 The A shares are not listed but are in principle transferable.
-However, according to the Articles of Association of the Foundation, the A shares cannot be divested by Novo A/S or the Foundation.
+However, according to the Articles of Association of the Foundation, the A shares cannot be divested by Novo Holdings A/S or the Foundation.

 The B shares are listed on Nasdaq Copenhagen and on the New York Stock Exchange as American Depository Receipts (ADRs) under the symbol NVO, and there are no transferability restrictions on the B shares.